jafima/.github/README.md

-# .github
-A Java based Agent Framework for Intelligent and Mobile Agents
+# JAFIMA - A Java based Agent Framework for Intelligent and Mobile Agents